kaushikData/CURTIS-CURe_by_Therapy_Intelligent_System/README.md

 # CURTIS - CURe by Therapy Intelligent System

-### Curtis is an emotional bot which comforts users with  short, accurate, and empathetic responses using deep contextual NLP models.
+### Curtis is an emotional health therapy bot which comforts users with short, accurate, and empathetic responses using deep contextual NLP models.

 ## Preparing an environment to run the code: